 Composite resin fills the hole or cavity left behind by decay without marring the appearance of your smile.
 These tooth colored, white, or composite fillings provide an esthetic, biocompatible alternative to the silver (amalgam) fillings that have been used for decades.
 Unlike silver fillings, the tooth colored material comes with a precise color-matching guide to ensure the filling blends perfectly with your surrounding tooth enamel.
 Composite resin is also highly resistant to heat and cold, dries within minutes under a special light, and actually restores much of the original strength of the affected tooth.
 Your dentist at Evergreen Dental Group can fill new cavities, replace old silver fillings, or make minor cosmetic improvements to the teeth that show when you smile using tooth colored composite resin.

 We can rescue teeth after significant decay or infection with root canal, endodontic, treatment.
-Root canals are necessary when decay reaches the interior of the tooth, the area that is commonly referred to as the pulp where the nerve is housed.
-A tooth requiring root canal treatment will usually cause serious discomfort -- do not delay treatment.
+Root canal therapy is necessary when decay reaches the interior of the tooth, the area that is commonly referred to as the pulp where the nerve is housed.
+A tooth requiring root canal therapy will usually cause serious discomfort -- do not delay treatment.
 During a root canal, your dentist removes all infected tissue, refills the tooth, and restores its strength with a sturdy crown.
 Anesthesia and sedation are available for your comfort every step of the way.

 While not everyone has wisdom teeth, people who do have one or more of the third molars will likely need to undergo extraction in order to prevent or heal impaction, infection, or crowding of the surrounding teeth.
 Young patients may benefit from a wisdom tooth evaluation in their early teens, in which we take x-rays to check for the presence of the third molars.
 Evergreen Dental Group provides comfortable extraction for problematic wisdom teeth.